-6. Adjustments to Existing Instructions
+7. Adjustments to Existing Instructions

 For most existing instructions in the RISC-V ISA, the adjustments are straightforward.
-Their behaviour is unchanged, and an exception is raised if any of the operands (i.e., rs1, rs2 or rd) contains a capability.
+Their behaviour is unchanged, and an exception is raised if any of the operands (i.e., x[rs1], x[rs2] or x[rd]) is a capability.
 For control flow instructions and memory access instructions, however, the behaviour is slightly changed to be capability-aware.

-6.1.
+7.1.
 Control Flow Instructions